modernweb-dev/web/docs/docs/test-runner/cli-and-configuration.md

   // test group configs, can be an array of configs or a string or string array of glob patterns
   // which specify where to find the configs groups?: string | string[] | TestRunnerGroupConfig[];
+  // amount of browsers to run in parallel concurrentBrowsers?: number;
   // amount of test files to run in parallel concurrency?: number;
   // run in watch mode, reloading when files change